 Thanks for your patience in waiting for the new essay, reader.
 To reward you (and celebrate the birthday of someone close to me) please treat yourself to your copy of THE LIGHTNING STENOGRAPHY DEVICE, now available for 99 cents one week only!
 Click here to get your copy from Amazon.

 Hello, optimates!
 I am exhausted.
 After a two week trip across the country to visit relatives, I am thrust back into the task of analysis so that you can learn how Severian the Lame is dying, repeatedly, for your sins.
-But before we get to that, I thought I would share some interesting (and, don’t worry, relevant) developments in my personal life.

 On a Hermetic—not Masonic—seventeenth-century bookplate, on the trunk of the Tree of Life the ouroboros frames an image of the pelican, seemingly as an emblem of Christ, reviving its young by the ablution of its blood; and the circular serpent testifies to the everlasting continuation of this merciful compassion.
 On a panel of painted wood of the eighteenth century, it haloes the head of the phoenix which encloses the alchemical sign for sulphur.
 It is shown here that the two symbols, the reptile and the fabulous bird, have been endowed from the distant past with two privileges very close to one another: one renews its life with its own substance, the other is reborn from its own ashes; both live forever.

 Several of its medieval, and more recent, representations show the amphisbaena as composed of a black serpent and of one of silver, or of gold.
 In medieval heraldry, the superior of the two serpents was often endowed with an elegant pair of wings, and the inferior one sometimes had paws.